danwing/authenticating-network/draft-wing-opsawg-authenticating-network.md

 WIFI:T:WPA;S:example;P:password;;
 ~~~

-This could be extended to add a field containing the fingerprint of the encrypted DNS server
+This could be extended to add a field containing the fingerprint of the encrypted DNS server's identity.
-certificate.
-As several DNS servers can be included in the QR code with "D:", each DNS server with
+As several DNS servers can be included in the QR code with "D:", each DNS server with its own identity
-its own certificate using [RFC8792] line folding,
+using [RFC8792] line folding,

 ~~~
 WIFI:T:WPA;S:example;P:password; \